-Psychological theory applied to problems of work: workplace design; group behavior;
+Psychological theory applied to problems of work: workplace design; group behavior; labor-management relations; leadership; employee selection and retention; psychological evaluation of workers.
+Goal 1C

 PSYC3470 Psychological Tests and Measurements 3 s.h.

 Assessment information applied to decision making in education and psychology.
 Tests of processes and skills will be reviewed as well as the technical aspects of measurement.
 Credit not allowed for this course and EDUC3630.
 Goal 1C